ehcloninger/ec2020/_posts/2020-12-12-making-this-site-ops-worthy.md

 In case you're curious, it costs roughly $35/year to keep this site going on AWS. $12 of that is the cost of the domain name renewal.

+---
+**12/14/2020 Update**: There's a slight bug in the AWS Amplify deploy process.
+While it worked the first time, subsequent posts are throwing an error.
+I've gone back to hosting in S3 until the issue is resolved, but it's nothing anyone would notice, most likely.

+---

 ### Staging Site

 In these days of Agile projects and continuous deployment, the idea of having "alpha" and "beta"